PocketNinjaDesign/Yo/README.md

 # Dev Area

-## To install
+## To tinker with

-Download the repo and run
+You can just get the minified file if you want it asap and add it to the top of your page.
+But if you want to download the repo and tinker with it:

 ```
 $ npm install
-$ npm install gulp -g
+$ npm run build
 ```

-The main gulp command is to simply run
+if you have npx installed then great if not get that running OR use whatever you like to use to serve a folder as a local.

 ```
-$ gulp
+$ npx serve ./dist
 ```

-This imports javascript into 1 file and copies it to a public folder along with the index html page.

-You can also just grab the full or minified versions from the dev folder and just get on coding one off.

-## Testing

-Run `./node_modules/karma/bin/karma start`
+You can then add any files you want to the dist folder for testing reasons. nice and simple as it all should be